hack-shack/glowfire/README.md

 ## Keyboard Shortcuts
   * Invert screen: Press berry key.
 A tiny asterisk in a box will appear in the upper right of the screen.
 Press 0 ("microphone") key.
 Screen colors will invert.

-## Known Issues
+## Known Issues + TODO
 This is an experimental system.
+  * Many apps are incomplete, including most games and image/dither.
   * Any app which uses sound will crash if no audio output device is detected.
-  * Many apps are incomplete, including most games and image/dither.
+  * Connect USB audio dongles with a USB OTG hub or OTG adapter, to the Pi Zero center USB-Data port.
+  * Bluetooth headset pairing is possible, but experimental.
+It must be done manually.
+See beepy-sdk/scripts/experimental/BT-NOTES.md and bt-robot.py.
+  * There is no shell terminal yet, only a Python REPL.
+Snakeware needs a good, TUI-oriented shell terminal.
+The goal is to use the 'bluetuith' TUI app for Bluetooth pairing.

 # Take apart example apps
 Examine the snakeware apps in ~/glowfire/snakewm/apps/